andre-st/dotfiles/GAMING.md

     - defined a generation of child gamers (1990s) through tribalism and exclusives
     - "review bombing"
     - "ended 2010", cross-platform, gamers own multiple consoles, Nintendo niche, PC gaming master race
+- "waste of time", "no real value or impact in your life"
+    - light and dopamine

 ### Misc